yguillemot/Raku-Qt-QtWidgets/README.md

 }
 ```

-A NAME_X signal is a method defined with the trait "is QtSignal".
+As well, a Qt::QtWidgets signal is a method defined with the trait "is QtSignal".
-Its associated code is never executed; so a stub is used.
+Its associated code will never be executed; so a stub is used.

 ```
-class MyClass2 is NAME_XObject {
+class MyClass2 is Qt::QtWidgetsObject {
    ... # Some code
    method mySignal(...) is QtSignal { ... }
    ... # Some code
 }
 ```

-## Connect
+### Connect

 The sub "connect" connects a QtSignal to a QtSlot (or to another QtSignal).

-`sub connect(NAME_XObject $src, Str $signal, NAME_XObject $dst, Str $slot)`
+`sub connect(QtObject $src, Str $signal, QtObject $dst, Str $slot)`

+The names of signal and slot are passed to connect in strings.

 The signal and slot must have compatible signatures.

-    !!!
-TODO: explanations needed
+    [!!!
+TODO: explanations needed]

 Example: